Last Updated on January 14, 2023 by Sorin Petroj

 Description: A side-to-side footwork pattern in table tennis is a type of lateral movement – moving left to right and vice versa.
 It is the most common footwork in table tennis.
 Good side-to-side footwork in table tennis is about maintaining small stepping/jumping motions laterally and when executing shots.
 It is also known as side by side footwork pattern.

-Objective: The goal of the side-to-side footwork pattern is to develop balance and weight transfer to your dominant foot during a match.
-Developing a good side-to-side pattern helps players move/jump swiftly left to right, right to the left, and up and back at any given moment during a match play.
+Objective: The side-to-side footwork pattern aims to develop balance and weight transfer to your dominant foot during a match.
+Developing a good side-to-side pattern helps players move/jump swiftly left to right, right to left, and up and back at any given moment during a match play.

 - Stand on the right-hand side or the left-hand side of the table.
 For instance, you may stand on the left side of the table if you are a right-hander.

 - Go to the primary ready position, as we explained above.